ch8n/Compose-SpaceWars/README.md

 # Compose Space-Invaders 👾
-Alien invasion 👾  gane is back! this time specially on Jetpack Compose Desktop 🚀, using Canvas API 🎨
+Alien invasion 👾  is back! this time specially on Jetpack Compose Desktop 🚀, using Canvas API 🎨

 ## How to Run
 - From gradle tab from right-hand side